-- 17.1 For the avoidance of doubt, banding does not apply to admission to Year 12. - 17.2 Applications for the admission of external candidates to Year 12 must be made directly to Harris Sixth Form, by completing and submitting a Sixth Form Admission Application Form, which is available to download on Harris Sixth Form's website or in hard copy from the Academy's main office, and submitting it to Harris Sixth Form marked for the attention of Andrew Ruddock, Sixth-Form Coordinator, and Maryann Harris-Stewart, Sixth Form Administrator. - 17.3 As stated above, a pre-application meeting may take place between members of the sixth form staff and candidates, to discuss course options and entry requirements.
+- 17.1 For the avoidance of doubt, banding does not apply to admission to Year 12. - 17.2 Applications for the admission of external candidates to Year 12 must be made directly to Harris Sixth Form, by completing and submitting a Sixth Form Admission Application Form, which is available to download on Harris Sixth Form's website or in hard copy from the Academy's main office, and submitting it to Harris Sixth Form. - 17.3 As stated above, a pre-application meeting may take place between members of the sixth form staff and candidates, to discuss course options and entry requirements.
 This meeting is not an interview, and its outcome will play no part in the application process.
-Places are allocated solely by reference to the Minimum Academic Entry Criteria and oversubscription criteria set out in the Academy's admission arrangements. - 17.4 The application deadline for admission to Year 12 in September is Thursday, 31st March 2022. - 17.5 Conditional offers will be made by Tuesday, 31st May 2022.
+Places are allocated solely by reference to the Minimum Academic Entry Criteria and oversubscription criteria set out in the Academy's admission arrangements. - 17.4 The application deadline for admission to Year 12 in September is Sunday, 31st March 2024. - 17.5 Conditional offers will be made by Friday, 31st May 2024.
 These offers will be based on the predicted grades stated in the Sixth Form Admission Application Form, and will be conditional upon the external candidate meeting the Minimum Academic Entry Criteria for the courses chosen when their awarded grades are known. - 17.6 As stated above, the Academy cannot make exceptions to the determined Minimum Academic Entry Criteria, except where it is necessary for this criteria to be adjusted in compliance with the Academy's duties under the Equality Act 2010.
 Exceptions cannot be made in other circumstances.